About the Department

 The Department of Civil Engineering has started functioning from the year 2008, offering B.E. degree programme in Civil Engineering with the sanctioned intake of 30.
 During the academic year 2013-2014 intake has been increased to 60.
 At present, the department has eleven faculty members having P.G. specialization in different areas of Civil Engineering such as Structural engineering, Construction planning & management, water resources engineering, Soil mechanics & foundation engineering & Environmental engineering & Management.

-To offer quality undergraduate technical education in civil engineering by providing state-of-the art resources that contributes to an excellent learning environment.
+- Providing state-of-the art resources that contributes to an excellent learning environment.

-To motivate the students to take up competitive exams and pursue higher education
+- Motivating the students to take up competitive exams and pursue higher education

 Programme Educational Objectives (PEOs)